 Rebecca has a sister living in Ottawa, Bernadette (who has her own story of a gruelling escape with her young children from the DRC to South Africa, and a migration to Canada.
 She is now a Canadian Citizen.)
 So, I thought, “let me see if I can find a sponsorship group in Ottawa who can help with the sponsorship.”
 I know from experience the energy and commitment required to undertake private sponsorship.
 I also knew that if I could tell a sponsorship group that family would be around to assist Rebecca and her family with settlement, that the group would be more willing to say yes to my request for help!

 I reached out to a number of sponsorship groups in Ottawa.
-The Ottawa South Committee for Refugee Support (OSCRS) agreed to meet with me.
+One of them agreed to meet with me.
 I told them Rebecca’s story, and Bernadette’s story too.
 They have agreed to help!
 (I was so thrilled the day they said “yes”!)
 Though I am based in Toronto, I have now joined this Ottawa-based collaborative to support this family seeking refuge.
-OSCRS will help with the paperwork that the Canadian Government requires.
+The team in Ottawa will help with the paperwork that the Canadian Government requires.
 They will support Rebecca and her family – alongside her sister Bernadette – during their first year in Canada.
 The group will help Rebecca’s family find a place to live, get proper clothing for Canada, connect them with doctors and dentists, help register the kids in school, orient them to transit, sign up for language classes, help them connect with employment opportunities and generally help them get used to life in Canada.

 The Canadian government also requires that sponsorship groups raise enough money to support the family for one full year.
 Since first writing this post, I have an update on the amount we need to raise – it’s approximately $50,000.
 What is the money for?
 It is for living expenses in their first year here: housing, utilities, furniture and household supplies, transportation, dentistry, clothing – general life expenses to get established in Canada.